dvdmtw98/blog/blog-vault/articles/2024-11-16-sofia-santos-osint-exercise-002.md

 ![[sofia-osint-002-banner.png|640]]

-Background by  <a href="https://www.freepik.com/free-photo/modern-background-with-lines_19314522.htm">BiZkettE1</a> on Freepik
+Background Image by <a href="https://www.freepik.com/free-photo/modern-background-with-lines_19314522.htm">BiZkettE1</a> on Freepik

 In this write-up I will be going over OSINT Exercise #002 by [Sofia Santos](https://www.linkedin.com/in/sofia-santos-).